-The midterm exam will be given synchronously during one of the official lecture periods (date TBD).
-The final exam will be online using the proctoring platform recommended by SBU, which will be announced at a later time.
+The midterm exam will be given during the official lecture period.
+The tentative date of the midterm exam is Thursday October 13 (9:45am-11:05am).
+The final exam will be announced at a later time.

 Viewing Grades on Blackboard: Points and feedback for graded activities will be posted to the My Grades tab in the Tools area of Blackboard.
 The homework assignments and midterm exam will typically be graded within two weeks of submission.